JK1320/node-express-tutorial/README.md

 * anyone can publish any package

-* local dependency: use it only in this particular project
+>     local dependency: use it only in this particular project
-* npm i <packageName>     <= use this command to install a package
+>     npm i <packageName>     <= use this command to install a package

-* global dependency: use it in any project npm install -g <packageName>        <= use this command to install a package globally sudo npm install -g <packageName>    (mac)
+> global dependency: use it in any project npm install -g <packageName>        <= use this command to install a package globally sudo npm install -g <packageName>    (mac)

+  (To uninstall a package command: npm uninstall <packageName>)

 --------------
 ### package.json